eastmaels/steemblog.github.io/_posts/account/deanliu/2017-06-03_if-you-can-t-wait-for-steemfest2-in-nov-you-can-join-the-first-golosfest-in-july.md

 ---
-title: "If You Can't Wait for SteemFest2 in Nov., You Can Join the First GolosFest in July!!"
+title: 'If You Can''t Wait for SteemFest2 in Nov., You Can Join the First GolosFest in July!!'
 permlink: if-you-can-t-wait-for-steemfest2-in-nov-you-can-join-the-first-golosfest-in-july
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2017-06-03 05:20:27
 categories:
 - golos